Libraries are closed on bank holidays

 Writers Group.
 First Thursday of the month.
-10am to 12noon Share your love of writing with other creative people, and take steps to get your work to print.
+10am - 12noon Share your love of writing with other creative people, and take steps to get your work to print.
 From short stories, poetry, book reviews, magazine articles, there’s a writing experience to suit everyone.
 Expressive writing has been linked with improved mood and well-being, as well as more physical benefits such as lower blood pressure.

 East Yorkshire Family History Society help desk.
 First Saturday of the month.
-10am to 12noon
+10am - 12noon

 Getting there By bus - Bridlington Library is a five minute walk from the bus station.